Constituencies of Denmark: 1920-1968

 The following constituencies were used in the elections between 1920 and 1968.

 Previous nominating districts (1918-1968)

 The following districts were used as nominating districts between 1918 and 1968.
-In the 1918 election the districts outside of Copenhagen and Frederiksberg functioned as single-member districts, electing a single member.
+In the 1918 election the districts outside of Copenhagen and Frederiksberg functioned as single-member constituencies, electing a single member.
+In 1950 four nomination districts were created in Copenhagen and Copenhagen County.
+1953 one nomination district was created in Copenhagen County and two nomination districts in Copenhagen - Valby and Sundby - were divided into two new nomination districts.
+In 1966 two nomination districts were created in Copenhagen County.

+Note that the nomination districts in Odense, Aalborg, and Århus were not officially distinguished in their name by anything but their number.
+Their relative geographical location have been added in parentheses for clarity.